 Recommendations Status Progress Estimated time to completion Police Sexual Harassment Policy R39 New Zealand Police should amend its Sexual Harassment Policy to include a requirement that any mediated resolution of a complaint of sexual harassment be finalised in writing and signed by both parties.
 Underway The Sexual Harassment Policy has been revised to apply to all forms of harassment and allows for parties to attend mediation where the harassment is at a low level and it is within the powers of the wrong doer to remedy e.g. through an apology.
-Under the policy all mediation settlements will be signed by the parties and by the mediator so that they are full, final and binding.
+Completed Under the policy all mediation settlements will be signed by the parties and by the mediator so that they are full, final and binding.
 Extensive revisions were made after consultations both internally and with service organisations.
 Revisions have also ensured that the Code of Conduct is appropriately referenced.
-The policy has been consulted with the Police Association and final updates are being agreed prior to implementation.
-Estimated to be completed by the end of 2009.
-Police policy on inappropriate sexual conduct and relationships R40 New Zealand Police should develop standards, policies, and guidelines on appropriate sexual conduct towards, and the forming of sexual relationships with, members of the public.
+The Police Association has been consulted on the policy.

+Recommendations Status Progress Estimated time to completion Police policy on inappropriate sexual conduct and relationships R40 New Zealand Police should develop standards, policies, and guidelines on appropriate sexual conduct towards, and the forming of sexual relationships with, members of the public.
 These should be incorporated into all codes of conduct and relevant policy and training materials.
-The standards, policies, and guidelines should be developed with the assistance of an external expert in professional ethics and should > specify actions and types of behaviour of a sexual nature that are inappropriate or unprofessional > prohibit members of police from entering any relationship of a sexual nature with a person over whom they are in a position of authority or where there is a power differential > provide guidance to members and their supervisors about how to handle concerns about a possible or developing relationship that may be inappropriate > emphasise the ethical dimensions of sexual conduct, including the need for police officers to avoid bringing the police into disrepute through their private activities.
-Complete The Professional Distance Policy has been finalised and consulted both internally and externally with the Police Association.
-Policy published and communicated.
-Completed December 2008.
+The standards, policies, and guidelines should be developed with the assistance of an external expert in professional ethics and should: specify actions and types of behaviour of a sexual nature that are inappropriate or unprofessional Complete Completed December 2008 prohibit members of police from entering any relationship of a sexual nature with a person over whom they are in a position of authority or where there is a power differential provide guidance to members and their supervisors about how to handle concerns about a possible or developing relationship that may be inappropriate emphasise the ethical dimensions of sexual conduct, including the need for police officers to avoid bringing the police into disrepute through their private activities.